CHR-onicles/TicTacToe/README.md

 ## INFO
 - This program uses file handling, the original game board is copied into a temporary text file which is modified as you play and deleted when the game is over.
-- The numbers serve as placeholders and their locations are extracted and saved to memory to be used when the user points to that location.
+- The numbers on the board serve as placeholders and their locations are extracted and saved to memory to be used when the user points to that location.

 ## SCREENSHOTS